How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 An ‘s’ curve

 There are other ways to adjust the contrast in your photographs too.
-The tone curve is a particularly effective one and gives you greater control over contrast in specific areas of your photograph, targeting tonal ranges rather than making one change across the whole range.
+The curve is a particularly effective one and gives you greater control over contrast in specific areas of your photograph, targeting tonal ranges rather than making one change across the range.

 Texture and Clarity